-Seattle Center, specifically the Armory Building management team, and Queen Anne Square serve as AIE's landlords for the rented campus and financial offices respectively.
+Seattle Center, specifically the Armory Building management team, serve as AIE's landlords for the rented campus.

 Because AIE leases its space, maintenance and operations of its facilities is greatly simplified.
-The planning for facility maintenance and upgrades to the buildings are handled by the landlords, with input from AIE where appropriate or requested.
+The planning for facility maintenance and upgrades to the buildings are handled by the landlord, with input from AIE where appropriate or requested.

-Seattle Center and Queen Anne Square monitor, maintain, and operate all aspects of the greater buildings including plumbing, roofing, windows, fire alarms, HVAC, landscaping, and public spaces.
-AIE can make electrical and data system changes within its footprint as needed, which are authorized and approved by the landlords.
+Seattle Center monitors, maintains, and operates all aspects of the greater buildings including plumbing, roofing, windows, fire alarms, HVAC, landscaping, and public spaces.
+AIE can make electrical and data system changes within its footprint as needed, which are authorized and approved by the landlord.

-Additionally, the Seattle Center and Queen Anne Square are contracted for all regular janitorial and cleaning services.
+Additionally, the Seattle Center are contracted for all regular janitorial and cleaning services.
 Any recognized needs beyond that scope (i.e. unforeseen carpet cleaning) can be contracted as required.